The best farmers markets in Canada

 This market is an institution in downtown Toronto.
 It is one of the most famous farmers markets in Canada and is located in the center of Toronto's old town, reminiscent of European market buildings with its fish, meat, fruit and bread stalls in front of the brick facade of Toronto's first town hall, now part of the St. Lawrence Market , Already at 1803, the North Market offered the products of local farmers, a tradition that continues with the farmers' market held every Saturday there.
 On Sundays there is an antique market.
 Every day except Mondays, the South Market is open with its 120 stalls offering fruit, meat, fish, baked goods, dairy and cereal products.
 And here too, the market can be expertly shown by Bruce Bell, who knows the market - and Toronto - like no one else.

-The shores of the St. Lawrence River and the Ile d'Orleans, near Quebec City, provide the excellent and diverse products you can buy at the Farmers Market on the Old Port of Quebec.
-It is best, of course, if you try them directly at the producer and get involved in a chat with him, but who does not have the time for a long Tour of the Ile d'Orleans or for a visit to the farms on the north bank of the St. Lawrence River, you can taste the excellent products of this region in the market halls at the Old Port of Quebec: tasty Cassis, where you can immediately go through a variety of recipes as soon as you take a sip of it tried; delicious apple butter, which makes you taste the freshly baked bread even better, which you bought at the neighboring bread stall; or the glass of wine from the only winery in the Ile d'Orleans that makes every fish dish taste even better.
-Also this market can be distinguished from one of the city guides of Quebec * let show.
+Just outside Quebec City you will find the excellent and very diverse products that can be purchased at Le Grand Marché de Quebec.
+Of course, it's best if you try them directly from the producer and have a chat with them straight away.
+But who doesn't have the time for an extended one Tour of the Ile d'Orleans or for a visit to the farms on the north bank of the St. Lawrence, you can taste the products of this region in the market halls of Quebec: tasty cassis, which immediately makes you think of a variety of recipes as soon as you try a sip of it; delicious apple butter that makes the freshly baked bread you bought at the neighboring bread stand taste even better; or the glass of wine from the only winery on the Ile d'Orleans, which makes every fish dish taste even better.
+You can also get this market from one of the city guides of Quebec * let show.

 This market has been around since 1750, making it the oldest farmers' market in North America.
 In 2010 he moved from the Keith's Brewery building on Lower Water Street in Halifax to a brand new light-filled building on the waterfront at Pier 20 right next to the cruise ship terminal in the Port of Halifax, during the construction of which special emphasis was placed on keeping the environmental impact of the market as low as possible.
 The market itself became more or less “green”.
 And that in the truest sense of the word: not only does the building consume 85% less energy and 50% less water than the energy-efficient houses customarily built in the country, part of its walls are even planted vertically, providing a good example of "urban farming". new trend in North America.
 The market stalls - which are particularly busy on Saturdays - offer the best that Nova Scotia has to offer: fresh mussels delivered directly from the farmer, juicy fruit from the Annapolis Valley, delicious jams, juices and wines direct from the farm producer.